canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

    as it requires knowing in advance the correct command line or modifying the boot loader to append data.

-For example, when :command:`cloud-init init --local` runs, it will check to see if ``cloud-config-url`` appears in key/value fashion in the kernel command line, as in:
+When :ref:`the local stage<boot-Local>` runs, it will check to see if ``cloud-config-url`` appears in key/value fashion in the kernel command line, such as:

 .. code-block:: text